-After calibration, the first screen that you will see will be the METER page.
+The first time you power up the Hilo you will see the METER page.
 The dual Horizontal Meter set is shown below.

 5.1.1 Headphone and Monitor Out Volume Control

 If you turned Hilo off using the STANDBY switch on the front panel, all of your previous settings will be recalled.
 Your Headphone and Monitor Out levels will be the same as when you last used them.